Lawan-Poudyal/60DaysOfLearningWithLeapfrog/Day 42/README.md

 Things I learnt:
 - Different ML strategies to make model more accurate
-- orthogonalization (apply different methods to tackel problems in different stages of model)
+- orthogonalization (apply different methods to tackle problems in different stages of model)